sokil/DevNginx/README.md

 Nginx Developer Config
 ================

-Configurator, that allow download module sources and prepare to compile bginx with all usefull modules inside
+Configurator, that allow download module sources and prepare to compile nginx with all usefull modules inside